What is a Contract?

 - imposing harsh or oppressive terms in a contract.

-The more unreasonable and extortionate a contract term is, the more effort needs to be taken to draw attention to it before the contract is finalised
+The more unreasonable or extortionate a contract term is, the more effort needs to be taken to draw attention to it before the contract is finalised

-- steps are taken which could affect a party's legal rights, before acting - where they have no legal entitlement to do so.
+- steps are taken which could affect a party's legal rights - where they have no legal entitlement to do so.

 - imposing harsh or oppressive terms in a contract.